Energy Company Obligation (ECO) Funding

 A household is flex eligible if they meet one of the following in column A or one in column B.

 |Column A||Column B|

-- Some ECO measures are fully funded and some are not and many require a customer contribution.
+- Some ECO measures are fully funded and some are not; many require a customer contribution.

 - This is through many carbon saving calculations.